larham/opportunities/README.md

 The command to run Opportunities is:

-`python timecounts.py`
+`python opportunities.py`

 The program will prompt you for your username, password, and organization.

-Your organization name is lowercase, and instead of any spaces, may be hyphenated.
-Find your org name in the URL of your "hub" at Timecounts.com
+Your organization name (org name) is lowercase, and instead of any spaces, may be hyphenated.
+Find your org name in the URL of your "hub" at Timecounts.com.
+For example, in the hub URL `https://timecounts.org/my-nice-hub/me`, the org name is 'my-nice-hub'.

 The first time you run the program, there will be no output since there is no comparison history yet.
 The next time you run it, it will have a comparison, and will show new opportunities if there are any.